Summary:...Or what transpires out of stubbornness, inability to use cell phones and a disastrous first kiss. Gaius/Musee.

 "Musee, don't lie to me.
 Something is bothering you, that is all I know… and I don't mean my involuntary adventure."

 She stubbornly maintained the air of injured innocence about her.
-"When I left the Spirit Land, I was worried because I observed a variety of unusual phenomena, one of which I showed you.
-I was worried for Milla, but I was also glad I would get a chance to see you again.
+"When I left the Spirit Land, I was worried because I observed a variety of unusual phenomena.
+I was worried about Milla, but I also rejoiced I would get a chance to see you again.
 No, you can't do anything for me, I have to cope with his task on my own… But I am glad."

-"Is the weather always so unwelcoming in Elenpios?
+"Is the weather always so unwelcoming in Elympios?
 Or is it just my luck?"

 "Seasons are different here, fall and spring last longer, winter is very short.
 If you plan to stay here, you need to get used to it.
 Do you?"
 He didn't answer, but she understood him regardless.
 "Why?"